panqkart/panqkart/SETUP.md

 Make a new world, with any name you want, with the mapgen set to `singlenode`, for the game `panqkart`.
 When joining, you will need to grant yourself all the privileges in order to fly and insert our pre-made lobby.
 Choose an area where you want to place the lobby by selecting position 1 and position 2.
 If you're unsure how to do this, check the [WorldEdit tutorial](https://github.com/Uberi/Minetest-WorldEdit/blob/master/Tutorial.md).

 On the `panqkart` folder, you'll see a `schematics` folder.
 You will see a `lobby.we` file.\
-Now, make a folder in your new world named `schems`, which can and will be accessed by WorldEdit.
+Now, make a folder in your **world's directory** named `schems`, which can and will be accessed by WorldEdit.

+If your world is named `my_world`, you should see a folder named `my_world` in the `../minetest/worlds` directory.\
+There is where you need to create the `schems` folder.
+That is how WorldEdit will access the `lobby.we` file.

 Copy and paste the `lobby.we` file into the `schems` folder in your world directory.\
 You're done pasting the lobby file into your world.
 Now, we must insert that file into our world.